School General Terms

 - use our Services in accordance with our Acceptable Use Policy and with consideration for all Users;

-- use our Services in accordance with the applicable Managed Network Terms and properly consider all recommendations set out in our Managed Network Terms (including in relation to security);
+- use our Services in accordance with the applicable Service Descriptions and properly consider all recommendations set out in our Service Descriptions (including in relation to security);

-- not do anything (by your acts or omissions) that results in us breaching any applicable Third Party terms and conditions or licenses;
+- not do anything (by your acts or omissions) that results in us breaching any applicable Third Party terms and conditions or licences;

 - comply with all applicable Policies and our reasonable directions and restrictions regarding use of our Services;